Cytisus scoparius: Eradication

-The method used to remove broom is dependent on the prolific seed cycle.
-Care should be taken to avoid disturbing the ground or the seeding plants between late spring and mid fall.
-From late fall, through winter, to mid spring are preferred times to eradicate mature plants.
+The method used to remove broom is dependent on its prolific seed cycle.
+Care should be taken to avoid disturbing (aerating, loosening, etc.) the adjacent ground, the sprouting and seedling plants between late spring and mid-fall; late fall through winter (possibly to mid-spring) are preferred times to eradicate mature plants.
 There are several methods, cutting, pulling, burning, herbicide or introducing chickens and goats.
 Drought areas respond well to cutting while the seed pods are young and still green.
 In cooler, wetter areas pulling is the preferred method, and hand-operated broom pullers are available.
 Low temperature fires, such as a grass fire, will increase seed germination and new sprouts may form on the burned stumps of mature broom.
 A spring fire followed by drought conditions will reduce seedling survival.
 Often new plants will grow from roots or seed, requiring repeated treatments.

 Cultivation

 Cytisus scoparius is widely cultivated as an ornamental plant, with several cultivars selected for variation in flower colour, including "Moonlight" with deep yellow flowers, "Andreanus" and "Firefly" with dark orange-red flowers, and growth habit, including "Pendula" with pendulous branchlets.